fm0l/jboss-wildfly-ansible-role/README.md

 This is a role you can use to deploy a customized instance of Wildfly or JBoss EAP

+_This project supports multi-instances thanks to the custom properties (multipleIPs) or socket binding port offset (singleIP, different ports)_

 ### Prerequisites:

 A Web server or a path where you can put the binaries (Modules and ZIP file for Wildfly or JBoss)